-"These need to be taken to the Potions classroom and emptied, washed, and dried to be ready for use," Snape began without preamble.
-"Since their contents have expired, some may have... unpleasant effects," he added, with a smug look.
+"These need to be taken to the Potions classroom and emptied, washed, and dried to be ready for use," Snape said without preamble.
+"Since their contents have expired, some may have... unpleasant effects," he added with a smug look.
 "Also, some of them have become more powerful and dangerous as time has passed, so I will be overseeing your work to ensure that they are removed safely.
-Your task is to wash each of the phials thoroughly, so that no traces of their previous contents are remaining to taint the new potions placed in them."
+Your task is to wash each of the phials thoroughly so that no traces of their previous contents are remaining to taint the new potions placed in them."

-As expected, the work was dirty, nasty, and exhausting, but Harry felt they had gotten through the evening relatively well.
-Neville had broken one of the phials, when he spilled a drop of its contents onto his finger and it swelled and turned a putrid brown, but Snape was able to repair both the glass and Neville's finger after only a muttered remonstrance about dunderheads.
+The work was as dirty, nasty, and exhausting as expected, but Harry felt they had gotten through the evening relatively well.
+Neville had broken one of the phials when he spilled a drop of its contents onto his finger and it swelled and turned a putrid brown, but Snape was able to repair both the glass and Neville's finger after only a muttered remonstrance about dunderheads.

-"I'm glad I only broke one of them," Neville sighed to Harry, while Snape was putting the boxes away in the storage cupboard.
-Harry nodded, wanting nothing so much as to escape the dungeons and go to bed, but not daring to leave before Snape formally dismissed them.
+"I'm glad I only broke one of them," Neville remarked to Harry while Snape was putting the boxes away in the storage cupboard.
+Harry nodded, wanting nothing so much as to escape the dungeons and go to bed but not daring to leave before Snape formally dismissed them.

 "You were right, you know," Neville continued.
-"I just tried to focus on what I was doing, and not look at him, and I was okay.
+"I just tried to focus on what I was doing and not look at him, and I was okay.
 Well, better than I usually am, anyway..."
 Neville looked at Harry shyly.
 "I tried to think about your parents, too, because...
-I know what it's like to... to not know your mum and dad," he slowly confessed.
-"So I really wanted to... not mess up, for your sake."
+I know what it's like to... to not know your mum and dad," he confessed.
+"So I really wanted to not mess up... for your sake."

 "For me?"
 Harry asked, surprised and touched.

-Harry paused a moment, then decided to tell Neville something he had been too ashamed to tell even Ron, his best friend -- not just to encourage Neville, but also as a way of thanking him for putting forth extra effort on his behalf.
+Harry paused a moment, then decided to tell Neville something he had been too ashamed to tell even Ron, his best friend – not just to encourage Neville, but also as a way of thanking him for putting forth an extra effort on his behalf.

 "Actually, I almost didn't make it," he admitted.
 "The Sorting Hat wanted to put me in Slytherin, but I begged it to put me somewhere else."

 "It's true!"
 Harry replied defensively.
-"The Hat said I could do great things in Slytherin, but I kept asking it to put me anywhere but there--" He gulped, realising too late that Snape would probably take that as an insult.
+"The Hat said I could do great things in Slytherin, but I kept asking it to put me anywhere but there–" He gulped, realising too late that Snape would take that as an insult.
 "And it finally put me in Gryffindor," he ended weakly.

-"Well, then, I suppose you are wanting to return to your precious Gryffindor Tower," Snape said after a moment, with a sneer.
+"Well then, I suppose you are wanting to return to your precious Gryffindor Tower," Snape said after a moment.
 "However, I must have a word with you on another matter.
 Longbottom, you may go."